ibm-cloud-docs/power-iaas/Network-security-group.md

 2. Click **Workspaces** in the navigation panel.
 The Workspaces page is displayed with a list of existing workspaces.

 3. Select the workspace in which you want to create the NAG.
-The "Workspace details" panel is displayed.
+The Workspace details panel is displayed.

 4. Click **View virtual servers**.

 5. In the navigation panel, click **Networking** > **Network security groups**.
-The "Network security groups" page is displayed.
+The Network security groups page is displayed.

 6. Select the **Network address groups** tab.
 A list of the existing NAGs is displayed.

 7. Click **Create network address group**.
-The "Create network address group" panel is displayed.
+The Create network address group panel is displayed.

 8. Enter a name in the **Name** field for the NAG.
 Optionally, you can provide user tags in the **User tags (optional)** field.